The complete guide to baby's poop for parents

 Don’t be surprised if his stools take on the color of whatever he has been eating, whether that’s broccoli-green or beetroot-red!
 You may also notice pieces of undigested food in his poop (e.g. corn kernels).
 Nothing to fret about here – it’s normal.

 Solid food intake may also herald constipation in your baby.
-In order to avoid this, offer your baby foods that are rich in fibre, such as avocado and papaya.
+To avoid this, offer your baby foods that are rich in fiber, such as avocado and papaya.
 You can also introduce water now.
 A few sips of water (or even breast milk) after a meal will help keep his poop nice and soft.

 Baby poop issues: How to help baby poop?